 A pattern of pushing and pulling is often acted out by sufferers of impulsivity, especially if they suffer from borderline personality disorder.
 Your impulsive behaviours can cause you enough shame you run away, then are left to fight to gain back the attention of the person you love.

-Impulsivity might even be behind making poor choices in partners, giving precedence those who you feel will ‘put up with you’ over those who you actually feel a connection with but are scared you’ll just hurt.
+Impulsivity might even be behind making poor choices in partners.
+You’ll choose those who you feel will ‘put up with you’ over those who you actually feel a connection with.
 And this can in the long term lead to more loneliness as well as depression.

 Impulsivity in the work place

-At work impulsivity can cause tensions with colleagues after you say the wrong thing yet again and ‘ruffle feathers’.
-Over time this can lead to being unpopular and feeling misunderstood, which can lead to dreading work and suffering stress and anxiety.
+At work impulsivity can cause tensions with colleagues, after you say the wrong thing yet again and ‘ruffle feathers’.
+Over time this can lead to being unpopular and feeling misunderstood.
+This in turn can lead to dreading work and suffering stress and anxiety.

 For some with impulsivity issues there are far bigger problems at work.
-You might find yourself suddenly quitting a big job over one rude email, only to later regret it, or even being fired if your impulsivity has you go against company protocol or upsetting valued clients.
-In the long-term this can mean you are either often unemployed or left in positions that are beneath your potential but involve less interaction with others and thus less of a chance your impulsivity will rear its head.
+You might find yourself suddenly quitting a big job over one rude email, only to later regret it.
+Or even being fired if your impulsivity has you go against company protocol or upsetting valued clients.
+In the long-term this can mean you are either often unemployed, or left in positions that are beneath your potential but involve less interaction with others.

 Related mental health conditions